zqx1392/hello-world/README.md

 SOUL WILL NOT REST EASY FOR ME.
-- EVANGILE : ETA TODAY
 - AMAYUI : KILL THEM ALL
 - AKUMA : DUE TO ALTERNATIVE SOURCE, PICKLE IT
 - CHAOS : NEXT FATE.
 (Hoshiori, Adam, Chaos)

 For now.
-- send mail to fudou and confirm this shit.
 - do reserve plane.
 - contact japanpost via call
 - buy fucking gaming chair for ultimate 180 incline